 I write about it because there’s no way to be authentically yourself unless you completely embrace who you are.
 I’m not saying you need to be perfect, on the contrary, self-love is about realistically recognizing who you are, faults and all, and being happy with what you have.

 The contradiction arises when we bring others into the mix.
 I mean ideally we don’t live isolated from the human species loving ourselves exclusively.
 Right?

 But when should we focus on self-love and when should we shift into connecting with others or even building a community?

 Why you start by loving yourself first

 Here’s the deal, realistically what makes us happy and makes our lives feel full and fulfilled has a lot to do with how well surrounded with are.
 Scientists have even studied this concept and confirmed that having a good quality social network improves our health and happiness2.

 So, why don’t we just ditch the whole self-love shenanigans then?
-I mean, if the happiness and wellness comes from having a ton of friend, and a mega stud of a man by your side, why go through the hassle of loving yourself first?
+I mean, if the happiness and wellness comes from having a ton of friends, and a mega stud of a man by your side, why go through the hassle of loving yourself first?

 Well, unfortunately it’s not just any ol’ handsome stud and room full of acquaintances and drinking pals that’ll do the trick.
 It’s specifically about having good quality relationships.